Cannabis, Medical Cannabis and CBD

 • Breach of the Operator’s Licence undertaking - it is an undertaking on every Operator’s Licence that operators and transport managers will ensure their drivers comply with all laws relating to the driving and operation of vehicles.
 This requires operators to have an effective system to manage the risk of drug (and drink) driving within their business.
 If a driver commits a drug driving offence, the operator has an obligation to report any convictions to the Traffic Commissioner within 28 days of the date of the conviction.
 Once notified of the offence, the Traffic Commissioner may scrutinise the operator’s drug driving risk management systems and procedures.

-• Reputational damage – news of drivers’ drug use could severely damage the business’ image, client trust and professional relationships.
+• Reputational damage – news of drivers’ illicit drug use could severely damage the business’ image, client trust and professional relationships.
 If drug misuse proves particularly prevalent amongst drivers, the operator may lose out on contracts of service with clients and deter investors and future employees.

 What operators need to consider when managing the risk of drug driving

 The major contention between cannabis use and road safety derives from the chemical compound Tetrahydrocannabinol (“THC”) found in the cannabis plant.
 This is the psychoactive compound of the drug and will appear on a drug test if present in a person’s system.
-Higher doses of THC will increase the user’s impairment on the road.
+Higher doses of THC can increase the user’s impairment on the road.

 If the operator is made aware that a driver could be misusing substances such as cannabis, the best practice to address the issue is: